AdaMo22805/recipe-and-rating-analysis/README.md

   frameborder="0"
 ></iframe>

-We obtained a p-value of **0.000** which is less than the significance level at 0.05 so we would reject the null.
-It is highly unlikely that the difference in R² between the 2 groups was caused by chance.
-We can conclude that the model performs better for new recipes.
+We obtained a **p-value of 0.057** which is greater than the significance level at 0.05 so we would **fail to reject** the null.
+It is likely that the difference in R² between the 2 groups was caused by chance.
+We should conclude that the model performs fairly for both easy and hard recipes.